 - It expands your mind by putting you into a logic battle with yourself.

-Playing chess is a fantastic way to learn more about yourself while improving your cognitive skills, increasing your creative thinking and problem solving, and even protecting yourself against degenerative brain diseases like Alzheimer’s.
+Playing chess is a fantastic way to learn self-improvement while also boosting your cognitive skills, increasing your creative thinking and problem solving, and even protecting yourself against degenerative brain diseases like Alzheimer’s.
 If you don’t know how to play or never learned, consider picking up a cheap board and playing a few games against yourself.
 You might be surprised at the outcome!